A Solution to the Quantum Measurement Problem: Experimental verification

 \section{Experimental verification}

 The results presented in Figs 1 and 2 demonstrate that the electron originally located on the 1s orbital, with its most probable radius at $r = a_o$, is shifted to its most probable radius at $r = 2\ a_o$ as a result of the measurements.
-This means that the electron interacting with a measuring apparatus gets confined into a measurement eigenstate.
-Comparison of the original electron's probability density ${\cal{P}}_{1s} (r_a)$ on the orbital $1s$ (see Fig. 1) to ${\mathfrak{P}} (r_a)$ plotted in Fig. 2 shows that as a result of the measurement the electron is confined to a well-defined position at $r = 2a_o$, and that its probability density is very narrow and sharply centered at this position, which is consistent with Born's position measurement principles (e.g., [33,34]).
-The time scale for the existence of this measurement eigenstate is given by Eq. (\ref{eq7}), which represents the duration of this eigenstate.
+This means that the electron interacting with a measuring apparatus gets confined into an eigenstate that corresponds to the measurement.
+Comparison of the original electron's probability density ${\cal{P}}_{1s} (r_a)$ on the orbital $1s$ (see Fig. 1) to ${\mathfrak{P}} (r_a)$ plotted in Fig. 2 shows that as a result of the measurement the electron is confined to a well-defined position at $r = 2a_o$, and that its probability density is very narrow and sharply centered at this position, which is consistent with Born's position measurement principles (e.g., [41,42]).
+The time scale for the existence of this eigenstate is given by Eq. (\ref{eq7}), which represents its duration.

-The above theoretical results can be verified experimentally by using a quantum microscope similar to that designed by an international team of researchers [38], who used it to measure the orbital structure of Stark states in an excited hydrogen atom (see their Fig. 3).
-They reported a similar trend in shifting the maxima and broadening the density distributions for shorter wavelengths as those presented in Fig. 2.
-There are several other measuring methods developed to study the quantum-classical correspondence [39-43], but some of these methods may not be suitable to observe single orbitals in a hydrogen atom [42].
+The theoretical results obtained in this paper can be verified experimentally by using a quantum microscope similar to that designed by an international team of researchers [54], who used it to measure the orbital structure of Stark states in an excited hydrogen atom (see their Fig. 3).
+They reported a similar trend in shifting the maxima and broadening the density distributions for shorter wavelengths as those shown in Fig. 2.
+There are several other measuring methods developed to study the quantum-classical correspondence [54-59], but some of these methods may not be suitable to observe single orbitals in a hydrogen atom [58].

+After using the NAE to solve the quantum measurement problem in this paper, and quantum jumps in [47], the NAE has the potential to develop new quantum based technologies, which would verify its validity and applicability.
+As described in a recent comprehensive review [60], cryptographic systems and secure direct communications as well as emerging fields like the quantum internet are all based on modern quantum technologies.
+However, to explore potentials of developing new quantum technologies based on the NAE is out the scope of this paper.